-All legal matters incident to the authorization, issuance, sale and delivery of the 2020 Series H Bonds by the Corporation are subject to the approval of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Corporation.
+All legal matters incident to the authorization, issuance, sale and delivery of the 2016 Series C-2 Bonds by the Corporation were subject to the approval of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Corporation, which delivered its approving opinion, dated the date of the issuance of the 2016 Series C-2 Bonds, on March 24, 2016 (a copy of which is attached hereto as Appendix 1-2).
+The remarketing of the 2016 Series C-2 Bonds is subject to the delivery by Bond Counsel to the Corporation of its opinion substantially in the form attached as Appendix 1-3.
+All legal matters incident to the authorization, issuance, sale and delivery of the 2020 Bonds by the Corporation are subject to the approval of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Corporation.
 Certain legal matters will be passed upon for the Corporation by its General Counsel.
-Certain legal matters will be passed upon for the Underwriters by their Counsel, Orrick, Herrington & Sutcliffe LLP, New York, New York.
+Certain legal matters will be passed upon for the Underwriters and the Remarketing Agents by their Counsel, Orrick, Herrington & Sutcliffe LLP, New York, New York.